Vimby/fruitsdatabase/README.md

 # fruitsdatabase
-A node.js and mongodb project
+A node.js and mongodb project.
+This was a project for my lesson to learn how to interact with MongoDB using node.js